Johnny2x2/LombdaAgentSDK/BabyAGI/BabyAGI_ReadMe.md

 * Put FunctionApplicationTemplate.zip into a safe folder with read/write access for function creation

-* Add the Folder location to BabyAGIConfig in program
+* Add the Folder location to BabyAGIConfig

 * OpenAI embedding requires Environment Variable "OPENAI_API_KEY" set